mynl/aggregate/docs/2_user_guides/problems/0x0_loss_data_analytics.rst

     a = build('agg Projects 2 claims '
               'dsev [5 10 20] [.2 .3 .5] geometric '
-              'aggregate net of 15 x 0')
+              'aggregate net of 15 xs 0')
     qd(a)

 Example 5.3.7 uses a recursive calculation in steps of 5.
 We can replicate that using an aggregate tower.
 The ``reinsurance_audit_df`` provides ceded and net statistics by layer.
 Here we extract just the ceded part to get the excess (overtime).